hellonico/niclojure/texten/06_Cloud.md

 In order to have a sweet web app on Heroku, we will quickly go over the steps we have seen before in the Web chapter to generate a Ring based application.

-We will reuse the laminus template for now, and run the leiningen new template to generate a project for us:
+We will reuse the luminus template for now, and run the leiningen new template to generate a project for us:

-    lein new laminus test-project
+    lein new luminus test-project

 To make sure the resulting ring project is working fine, by running